Achievable logoAchievable logo

 The employees must be notified that the policy is being discontinued.

 If a group health plan is discontinued, coverage must be extended for at least 31 days for any employee who is totally disabled at the time the plan ends.
-This allows the disabled employee time to secure new coverage without an immediate loss of benefits.
+This gives the disabled employee time to secure new coverage without an immediate loss of benefits.

 Group insurance concepts

 Under HIPAA, any insurer in the business of writing group health insurance must make the product available to small employer groups (2 to 50 employees) without regard to health status.
-The look-back period for pre-existing conditions is limited to 6 months and the maximum probationary period is 12 months (pre-existing conditions will be covered 12 months after enrollment).
-Further, if an individual enters a group plan within 63 days of leaving another group plan, the new insurer cannot assign a probationary period for pre-existing conditions.

-Pregnancy is not a pre-existing condition and newborn children must be covered from the moment of birth.
-HIPAA guarantees coverage for a 48-hour hospital stay for the mother and new child after a vaginal delivery, and 96 hours for a caesarean birth.
-The newborn may be enrolled within 30 days without any pre-existing condition limitations.
+Pregnancy is not a pre-existing condition, and newborn children must be covered from the moment of birth.
+HIPAA guarantees coverage for:

 Sidenote